Prunoideae/MitoFlex/README.md

 # 3. Data requirement

+MitoFlex depends on the quality more than the size of data, it will not throw any error because of your input fastq file is too small or something, but the result may be of low quality if the raw dataset is small or unqualified.

 # 4. Specifying parameters in configuration file

 MitoFlex created a very flexible argument catching and processing mechanism, which is aimed to make it easier for further developing.
 [An example configuration file](example.config.py) is created under the main directory.